billster45/ScienceCritAI/README.md

 [↑ Back to top](#sciencecritai)

 ### [Pseudo-Mathematics and Financial Charlatanism: The Effects of Backtest Overfitting on Out-of-Sample Performance](https://billster45.github.io/ScienceCritAI/Backtest-overfitting_summary_20250621_082627.html)
 **Why read this:** This paper is worth reading as it addresses the critical issue of backtest overfitting in financial modeling, highlighting how investment strategies can appear successful due to chance rather than genuine predictive power.
-The introduction of the Minimum Backtest Length (MinBTL) metric provides a valuable tool for researchers and practitioners to assess the reliability of their strategies, thereby enhancing the integrity of financial modeling and decision-making.
+The introduction of the Minimum Backtest Length (MinBTL) metric provides a valuable tool for researchers and practitioners to assess the reliability of their strategies, emphasizing the importance of rigorous statistical analysis in financial decision-making.

 **Date:** 2025-06-21
 **Journal:** Notices of the AMS